-On February 24, 2015, Energize Connecticut with its utility partners, Eversource and the United Illuminating Company, named three winners of the fifth annual Connecticut Zero Energy Challenge (ZEC), a statewide design/build competition for single and multi-family homes.
-This year’s competition featured 11 homes from across the state built between June 1, 2013 and December 31, 2014.
+On April 13, 2016, Eversource and the United Illuminating Company annouced the selection of four winners for the sixth annual Energize Connecticut Zero Energy Challenge (ZEC), a statewide design/build competition for single and multi-family homes.
+This year’s competition featured nine homes from across the state built between June 1, 2014 and December 31, 2015.

 Zero Energy Challenges

 Zero Energy Challenge Home